ChenZuzhi/Weld-Defect-Recognition-App/README.md

 the path you place the folder\App_beta_v1_0\beta1_0.exe
 ```

-Just double click the beta1_0.exe, then the program get start.
+Just double left click the beta1_0.exe, then the program get start.
+Or, it's better to right click the beta1_0.exe,then 'Run as administer'(以管理员身份运行).

 Noticing: The anti-virus software like 360 may report a virus, **ignore it**.
 The app will not do any harm to your computer, don't worry about it.